wangziqi2013/wangziqi2013.github.io/_posts/2019-12-31-zsim-microarch.markdown

 We next describe each stage of the pipeline in a separate section.

+### Decoder Cycle

+In the dyanmic core model, the current decoder cycle is maintained in `OOOCore`'s member variable `decodeCycle`, which is updated when a new uop is simulated at the beginning of the loop by adding the difference between the current uop's relative decoder cycle and the previous uop's relative decoder cycle onto the variable.
+The decoder cycle represents the minimum cycle in which the uop is available to later stages of the pipeline.

-### Uop Buffer
+### Issue Queue

-The uop buffer is a circular FIFO structure sitting between the decoder and the instruction window in Nehalem architecture (in Core 2 it is between the pre-decoder and decoder).
+The Issue Queue is a circular FIFO uop buffer sitting between the decoder and the instruction window in Nehalem architecture (in Core 2 it is between the pre-decoder and decoder).
 It serves as a temporary storage for uops from tight loops, such that the loop body can be directly fetched from the buffer rather than from the fetch-decode frontend, reducing latency and energy consumption.
-On the other hand, zSim does not assume any temporary uop buffer in the pipeline, and always simulates uops (instructions) from the fetch stage.
-The uop buffer modeled by zSim is simply a FIFO queue structure between the decode and the issue stage, on which resource hazard may happen.
+On the other hand, zSim does not model any temporary uop cache in the pipeline, and always simulates uops (instructions) from the fetch stage.
+The issue queue modeled by zSim is simply a FIFO queue structure between the decode and the issue stage, on which resource hazard may happen.

+The issue queue is implemented in decoder.h as `class CycleQueue`, and defined in `class OOOCore` as `uopQueue`.